TrudeEH/web/content/posts/linux-vs-freebsd-vs-openbsd.md

 All Linux distros use the Linux Kernel, and most (but not all) use GNU utilities and SystemD.

 The Linux Kernel is very large, and so, much less minimal than any BSD Kernels.
 However, the code is there for a reason, and it is mainly for hardware support.
+Linux also develops faster and tools are often replaced, making it more up-to-date but less stable.

 In short, these are the advantages of Linux over BSDs: